Resources

 Multivariate Site Trip Generation

-Investigations of the components of vehicle trip generation using tool such as multiple regression analysis have resulted in proposed relationships among independent variables and vehicle trips.
+Investigations of the components of vehicle trip generation using tools such as multiple regression analysis have resulted in proposed relationships among independent variables and vehicle trips.
 Two existing models include:

 • Index Planning Support Software which contains suggested elasticity equations relating trip generation rates to density, diversity, design, destinations, and distance to heavy rail (labeled "Index 5D").
 The Index Plan Builder User Guide was prepared by Criterion Planners in 2007 and the relationships and source bibliography are contained in Appendix A to the guide.